How much mortgage can I afford?

 If you get rid of the $85 monthly credit card payment, for example, your DTI drops to 39 percent.

-Bigger down payments can mean better mortgage rates because lenders are risking less money.
+Bigger down payments can mean better mortgage rates because lenders taking on less risk by giving you less money and making sure you have more equity in the home.
 The loan-to-value ratio, or LTV, takes into account your down payment.
 The bigger the down payment, the lower the LTV and the less risk the lender will assume.

-If you don’t have a large down payment, but are ready to buy you can always refinance into a lower rate later, provided market conditions are favorable.
-If you decide to go this route, get your finances and credit score in tip-top shape now so you have a better shot at refinancing into a lower rate sooner.
-The faster you can lock in a lower rate, the faster you’ll be able to shave off money from your monthly mortgage payments.
+If you don’t have much saved up for a downpayment but feel ready to buy you can always refinance into a lower rate loan later, provided market conditions are favorable.
+If you decide to go this route, get your finances and credit score in tip-top shape now so you have a better shot at refinancing sooner.
+The faster you can lock in a lower rate, the faster you’ll be able to trim down your monthly mortgage payments.

 Of course, it’s not always easy or practical to save up a large down payment.
 There are many first-time homebuyer, government and needs-based down-payment assistance programs available for buyers with no or low down payments.
 Be sure to check with your local government or talk to your lender about programs you are eligible for.
 You can also visit our page about some of these programs, which include helpful contact information.